 Who is involved?

 Many individuals and groups are involved in information exchange about cats and their impacts on Australia’s threatened species and wildlife generally.
 These include university researchers and communications professionals, the Commonwealth Department of the Environment and Energy (including the Office of the Threatened Species Commissioner), state conservation agencies, local councils, a range of non-government organisations, Landcare and Natural Resource Management groups, Indigenous groups, pet care and welfare organisations including the RSPCA, AMRRIC and the Australian Veterinary Association.

 The project will collate the findings of research carried out across Australia.

 When is the research happening?

-The project will run for twelve months from 2019 to 2020.
+The project will run from January 2019 to June 2021.